nBlocksStudioNodes/nblocks_stepper/README.md

 A Motion_Timer is set to the desired stepping frequency.
 A Motion_Timer ISR is attached to the Motion_Timer.
 The Motion_Timer ISR pulses the pinSTEP for a single step and decrements the SteppingCounter by 1.
 When the SteppingCounter reaches value 0 the Motion_Timer is stopped and the motion stops

 ### Stop_Detection
 The microprocessor pin assigned for pinSTOP *is connected to an endStop microswitch*, and  is configured to create an interrupt.
-The pinSTOP ISR stops the Timer (this stops the movement) and Captures the SteppingCounter value to a StopPosition parameter.
+The pinSTOP ISR stops the Motion_Timer (this stops the movement) and Captures the SteppingCounter value to a StopPosition parameter.
 The next endFrame, outputs the StopPosition to the Node output, creating a Stop event.

 ### Stall_Detection
 By configuring tmc2130 registers `TCOOLTHRS` and `GCONF` via SPI, the TMC2130 DIAG1 pin is set to signal the Stall condition.
 The microprocessor pin assigned for pinSTOP is *connected to TMC2130 DIAG1 pin*.
 Then when the TMC2130 detects and signals a Stall, the responce is as in the Stop_Detection